bcampbell/scrapeomat/doc/scraper_config.md

 :   default 5

 nostripquery
-:   by default, strip off query part of article urls (eg "?parma=1234")
+:   by default, the query part of article urls is stripped off.
+    eg "www.example.com/news?article=1234" becomes "www.example.com/news"

+    Most of the time, the query part is cruft and/or tracking rubbish, but some sites will require it.
+    Add `nostripquery` to turn this behaviour off.

 cookies
-:   use cookies when making http requests
+:   Retain cookies when making http requests
+    Used mainly for paywalled sites

 pubcode
 :   short publication code for this site
+    TODO: add details.